 This section covers work that will likely be beyond the scope of this semester’s work, but includes a very rough plan on how the positions of radio tags will be triangulated.

 We will connect the Raspberry Pi 3 basestations wirelessly at a frequency outside the bandwidth of the rest of our system to prevent radio frequency interference.
 The Raspberry Pi 3 will send timestamped and identified angle of arrival measurements to a central hub/laptop.
-The accuracy requirements and wireless transmission protocol of the timestamping will be determined later on later on in the semester.
+The accuracy requirements and wireless transmission protocol of the timestamping will be determined later on in the semester.
 The central hub will then triangulate the position of a radio tag (based on the AOA identifications) in two dimensional space.

 Triangulation Algorithm Pseudocode Based on Three Receivers (Python):